Sponsorship proposal

 • 3 Hi-Resolution photos you can use for your own marketing efforts (value XXX$)

-• 3 tagged post on Instagram
+• 3 tagged posts on Instagram

 • for just XXX$